RomaZykov/jetpack-compose-design-patterns/readme.md

 - <h2 align="left"><a id="chainofresponsibility">Chain of Responsibility (Behavioral Patterns)</h2>
   Let's discuss the Chain of Responsibility design pattern in Jetpack Compose in more detail.
-This pattern is useful for managing incoming requests or commands across different widgets or screens, especially in large and modular Jetpack Compose applications.
+This pattern is useful for managing incoming requests or commands across different composables or screens, especially in large and modular Jetpack Compose applications.

 <h4 align="left">The Chain of Responsibility design pattern has three main components</h4>